Undline/UndChain/readme.md

 #### Why DAGs Are Essential

 Without an enforcement mechanism, digital asset contracts are meaningless.
-DAGs bring legitimacy to UndChain’s asset system by offering active protections and reliable dispute resolution.
-By combining DAG oversight with Mimic’s AI-driven insights, UndChain ensures a balanced ecosystem that empowers creators and protects consumers.
+DAGs bring legitimacy to Modulr’s asset system by offering active protections and reliable dispute resolution.
+By combining DAG oversight with Mimic’s AI-driven insights, Modulr ensures a balanced ecosystem that empowers creators and protects consumers.

 ### Claim Filing and Dispute Resolution

-To ensure transparency and fairness, UndChain incorporates a decentralized process for filing and resolving claims regarding digital assets.
+To ensure transparency and fairness, Modulr incorporates a decentralized process for filing and resolving claims regarding digital assets.
 This system operates independently through DAGs and is supported by the protocol's foundational tools.

 #### Filing a Claim: